jpniederer/Dev-eryday/_posts/2017-10-29-Weekly-Update-October-22-28.markdown

 On the Next...
 --------
 I'm going to finish the React Nanodegree this week.
-The final project is close to completion now and I'm going to put in the time required to complete it this week.
+My final project is close to completion now and I'm going to put in the time required to complete it.
+That will be a good way to start November.

 [core]: https://app.pluralsight.com/library/courses/aspdotnetcore-implementing-securing-api/table-of-contents
 [sbp]: https://www.amazon.com/Smalltalk-Best-Practice-Patterns-Kent/dp/013476904X